HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with VoiceOver.
-Here is how I would approach it:
+Here's how I would approach it:

 	>I would say that I have a fair amount of experience testing with VoiceOver.
 It is an essential part of making sure that an iOS app is accessible to all users, including those who are visually impaired.
 To test with VoiceOver, the developer can enable VoiceOver on their test device and navigate through the app using only VoiceOver.
 This involves listening to the VoiceOver descriptions of each element on the screen and verifying that they are accurate and meaningful.
 	>